spacemeshos/testnet-guide/get_coin.md

-# Getting Testnet Spacemesh Coins
+# Getting Testnet Smesh

-There are 3 ways to get Testnet Spacemesh Coins:
+There are 2 ways to get Testnet Smesh:

-1. Run a full p2p node, complete the mining one-time setup process, and receive participation awards from minted coins and transaction fees from coin transactions.
-To learn more about these awards follow [this guide](rewards.md).
+1. Earn smeshing rewards.
+To learn more about these rewards follow [this guide](rewards.md).

-2. Get coins from the [Spacemesh Testnet Tap](tap.md) on Discord.

-3. Get coins sent from another account to your account.
+2. Get Smesh sent from another account to your account in a transaction.

 ---

-## Getting coins from another account
+## Getting Smesh from another account

 ### About Accounts and Addresses
 By default, your Spacemesh Wallet has one main account.
-That account has one public address you can share with anyone in order to receive coins.
+That account has one public address you can share with anyone in order to receive Smesh.

-1. Click on the `REQUEST COINS` button in your wallet screen:
+1. Click on the `REQUEST SMESH` button in your wallet screen:

 ![](images/v1.0/wallet_screen.png)